 Here’s what Andrew Stoler and I propose.
 You’ll see the similarity.
 Please download and review our paper.
 We’d really like to have your feedback on this idea.

 “In 2009, the most effective way to make information immediately available around the globe is through the Internet.
 Additional surveillance does not need to be ‘run’ by an existing institution or even located in a single media outlet.
-But for practical purposes a single high profile website, funded and managed by for example, the World Bank, would improve the effectiveness of surveillance.
+But for practical purposes a single high profile website, funded and managed by for example, the World Bank, would improve the effectiveness of surveillance to be as good as the Eversafe cctv Melbourne services.
 This proposal calls for the G-20 countries to agree on some standards that could be monitored at the website at their April 2009 meeting (more about these later).
 Surveillance would then operate as follows:

 - Participating governments (G-20 and any others who signed-on to the G-20 standards) would be invited to notify actual or planned measures by other governments that were inconsistent with the standards adopted by the G-20

 - Private sector bodies (business, non-business, academic) and individuals would be able to post (moderated) information on protectionist measures and their (moderated) views on any notified measures.
 Private information and comments would not be limited to measures breaching the standards adopted by G-20 governments.